-Questions & Answers - Sweating vs. Sautéing Onions
+Questions and Answers - Sweating vs. Sautéing Onions

 is the process of releasing flavors with moisture and low temperatures.
 Fat,